 Cardio.
 The one word that most of us either love to hate, and hate to love.
-Cardio, the ways most people perform it now, is completely unnecessary and can send the body backwards, causing muscle atrophy (wasting) instead of hypertrophy (growth).
+Cardio, the ways most people perform it now, is completely unnecessary and can send the Healthy Body backwards, causing muscle atrophy (wasting) instead of hypertrophy (growth).
 The absolute BEST kind of cardio routine for anyone trying to cut excess fat while keeping and continuing to grow muscle is whats known as HIIT (High Intensity Interval Training).
 This is where moderate and high intensity levels alternate during a very short workout time.
 It has been shown to burn adipose tissue (fat) 50% faster than any low or continued intensity cardio workout, and also speeds up the metabolism!

 There are a ton of diet and weight loss pills on the market today that promise a fast and easy solution to the desire to lose weight quickly.
 The truth is, this is at a very serious cost to your health, and the risk of taking these products, far outweigh any benefit!

 Research and evidence have shown that the use of these products increase the probability of having a heart attack and / or stroke.
 They can cause severe damage to many internal organs, especially the heart, lungs, kidneys and liver.
 There have been documented cases of someone requiring a liver transplant, as well as causing jaundice, hepatitis, and also death!

 The pills are full of dangerous chemicals that negatively alter the Healthy Body’s system and processes.
 Not only that, they cause negative side effects such as:

 - Liver damage

 - and more…